The following technical restrictions apply to all releases of StreetMap Premium for ArcGIS. See the License Agreement for more information.

 The supported types of use are display, geocoding, and routing (network analysis).
 Data is not designed for supporting any other use types, and may not be exported for use in other applications.

-When both StreetMap Premium for Desktop and Navigator for ArcGIS are licensed, desktop data (.mmpk format) may be configured and clipped for use in Navigator.
+When both StreetMap Premium for Desktop and Navigator for ArcGIS are licensed, mobile map package data (.mmpk) may be configured and clipped for use in Navigator.

 The new locators are licensed for use in ArcGIS Pro and/or ArcGIS Enterprise.
 In order to use the new locators in ArcGIS Pro, users must have the appropriate Esri extension provisioned for ArcGIS Pro, for example, StreetMap Premium North America.
 The StreetMap Premium Esri extension is available in single use, concurrent use, or named user licenses.